-- The primary school door will be locked at 8.40 am - Pupils arriving after this time access MUST access the Primary School through the Main High School Entrance (Second Floor).
+- The primary school door will be locked at 8.40 am or when Upper Primary has entered whichever is later. - Pupils arriving after this time access should access the Primary School through the Main High School Entrance (Second Floor) and report to Primary School Office (Third Floor), so they can be entered in the 'late' register, then the secretary will escort the pupil to class.